-The following example is the set of lectures has been developed and taught by the authors' (presented in a form of sessions that actually can combine lectures, practice, interactive activities):
+The following example is the set of lectures has been developed and taught by the authors'.
+Depending on programme configuration and scheduling the mentioned below topics can be delivered in a form of sessions that can combine lectures (2-3 hrs.), practice (2-4 hrs.), and interactive activities such as literature review, project progress presentation.